vollmerk/gitlab-puppet-webhook/README.md

 ---
 #### E-mail to Ticket system support
-  The webhook can cause specially formatted e-mails to be sent to the configured location currently Footprints is the only ticketing system supported, but I hope to add OTRS soon
+  The webhook can cause specially formatted e-mails to be sent to the configured location currently Footprints is the only ticketing system supported, with full OTRS support coming soon.

   Relevent configuration options are as follows